pu2clr/SI4735/README.md

 ### Arduino 5V and Si4735

 * __THE SI4735 IS A 3.3V PART.
-IF YOU ARE NOT USING A 3.3V VERSION OF ARDUINO or anothe board, YOU HAVE TO USE A KIND OF 5V TO 3.3V CONVERTER.
+IF YOU ARE NOT USING A 3.3V VERSION OF ARDUINO or anothe board, YOU HAVE TO USE A KIND OF 5V-3.3V BIDIRECTIONAL CONVERTER.
 Also pay attention to the appropriated pinout of your board to select the correct interrupt (IRQ- if you are using), RST, SDIO and SCLK pins.
 The table below shows some Arduino board pinout.__

 <BR>